Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 In the gym, Adam approaches Blaze and her simp sparring partner, a random orbiter kept a few steps below Alex.
 Seeing Adam, he exits.
 Slip that fucking gear off, Kelly Kawpowski.
 Blaze unstraps and flings each glove against his chest.
 Adam invites her to attack.
 Blaze charges and is jabbed in the throat, an effortless, invisible strike.
 Gagged into shock, struggling to breathe, she almost can’t recover.
 Adam squats next to her, not gloating, monitoring if she’ll survive.
 Why fight like a man?
 Blaze can’t respond, eyes watering.
 Can’t hurt anybody pretending you’re big.
 Maybe just their feelings.
 Other such inspirational gibberish.
 He gets up to her ear and whispers.
 Try gathering the will and you’re still trying.
 Leaving, he slips a card in her bra.

 They stumble down an alley, playing drunk.
 A group of sloppy thugs surrounds them.
 Before the leader can make a demand, Adam whams in, chin to chest, a haymaker, the jawbone ripping exposed in an explosion of blood wrenched down from either side.
-Shifting slightly, he throws the unconscious body, asphyxiating on its tongue with a cacophonous gargle, into the others.
+Shifting slightly, he throws the unconscious body, as it asphyxiates on tongue with a cacophonous gargle, into the others.
 They dive at Alex and Adam.
 Alex coolly and systematically bashes anyone who approaches him apart.
 Adam runs through people, brawling, annihilating them outright.
 Wet snaps reverberate through the alley, buildings covered wall to wall with gore and blood spray.
 A series of grunts and death rattles: none of the gang members are left with the physical ability to scream.
 Adam plucks a tooth out of his knuckle and drops it on the cement.

 Blaze, in a montage of strike patterns, has become all sinew, closer to an anatomical drawing.
 She recovers from being hit faster and spars with men, not dominating, but holding her own.
 Leaping over a man, kicking the back of his head, she touches down expertly.
 The man undoes his chain and whips it an inch from her face.
 This provokes a psychotic flashback reaction.
 She bites a hole in her lip, sacrifices her arm to the chain, and boosts over it, roundhousing the guy unconscious.
 Blaze uses the bone sticking out of her forearm to wave Alex over.
 I have some modifications specific to my training I think might help.
 Alex is proud, pleased.
-Go nuts.

 Sitting upon a throne, draped in shadow, a long-haired wraith wearing a business suit polishes his Tommy Gun.
 An intense black karate ghee guards him.
 He motions for a gang member / henchman nearby to approach, tossing a crack pipe.
 The henchman hits it.
 The smoke exits his mouth red.
 He begins frothing, screaming, attacking the closest fellow henchman.
 The bodyguard kicks him once, bursting both eyes out of his skull, leading him leashed by the optic nerves.
 He trips in his own vomit.
-The guard holds him up again, presenting sockets stuffed with bile, the rest still faintly struggling to attack.
+The guard holds him up again, presenting sockets stuffed with bile, still faintly struggling to attack.
 The man on the throne roars.
 For too long we’ve cooperated with societal expectation, even as it incorporates our trade.
 I want to rule the ruins of this city.
 By no other method shall my image be synthesized.

 Blaze slips into her vice outfit, distraction as a tactic, an advanced vanity.
 On the street, already running, she launches off of Alex’s shoulders and jump-kicks a sloppy gang member, reversing the momentum of another, bashing them together, looping around people, palm-striking, gouging, clawing free when overpowered, spitting and hissing.
 She lands on a punk trying to sweep her, collapsing his lungs.
 He shudders, gasping, urinating.
 Blaze squats above his damp patch, plucking the piercings out of his face, one by one, trying some on, tossing them, tromping into his head for leverage, drilling with her heel.
 She spins over a black karate ghee, running up his chest, pressing his eyes in with her thumbs.
 Adam slugs, uppercuts – pulverized bodies flying, skulls splintering to the street, the skin of faces disordered under his blows.
 When he’s outnumbered, he trapezes a roundhouse that shish kabobs everyone dropped together.
 Alex economically plants kicks and jabs, head butts a thug, cartilage blasting free, inverts a knee, triangle chokes a wild boxing kangaroo trained to maul them.
-It shrieks, the tongue flying out of its head, landing on Alex’s shoulder, geysers of blood sprinkling all of them.
+It shrieks, the tongue flying out of its head, landing on Alex’s shoulder, geysers sprinkling.
 They fight for hours, speechless, an unending sequence of melee, progressively worn and injured.
 Larger enemies approach with weapons, stabbing at their feet, even as they are dismantled.
 Blaze encounters a girl who resembles her, but with one breast, eyes red, fighting with her same style.
 She tries to win her to their side.
 They tie each other up, hitting at the same time.
 Blaze snaps, shouting how the missing breast puts her off balance, and cracks her neck between her thighs, draping atop the corpse, weeping.
 Adam disembowels an obese fighter with a sword, intestines snaking loose, caught on their shoes, stubbed through the street as they stumble on, drenched and swaying.

 Smokestacks masticate the skyline of Robotnik’s city.
 Night is no longer a feature here.
 Bots shaped like animals scan a glowing, poisoned forest.
 Smaller versions of each breed are visible, entombed alive behind the red scrim comprising the machine’s eyes.
 Sonic and his lover, Princess, dressed like resistance fighters, break cover.
 Rendezvousing with other black-clad animals, they examine a map, bomb targets underlined.
 Princess shudders at the memory of how peaceful their planet once was.
 Sonic pets her quills, recounting when they met.
 He tripped out of an epic speedrun at the sight of her bathing in a waterfall.
 Vomiting black hunks of bile, Tails interrupts their reverie.
 During the day, everything is seen through a haze of pollution.
 They train to destroy a power station, disseminating anti-Robotnik pamphlets, Sonic’s gloves smoking as he writes longhand.
 Intricate movements irritate and confound him.
 Tails, taking notes with one tail, comforting with another, gathers counter-intelligence off a freed slave from the city, a rabbit made permanently dizzy by torturous forced labor.